Foadsf/PneuAct_ICRA2018/README.md

 # Description:
 This Repository is indented to provide additional information for the article:

->  F. Sojoodi Farimani and S. Misra, "Introducing PneuAct: Parametrically-Designed {MRI}-Compatible Pneumatic Stepper Actuator," in Proc.
+>  F. Sojoodi Farimani and S. Misra, "Introducing PneuAct: Parametrically-Designed MRI-Compatible Pneumatic Stepper Actuator," in Proc.
 IEEE Int.
-Conf. on Robotics and Automation (ICRA), vol.,Moon Year, pp. /todo
+Conf. on Robotics and Automation (ICRA), vol.,Moon Year, pp.

 presented at The International Conference on Robotics and Automation (ICRA).
 The main goal is to provide falsifiable experimental measurements required for a valid scientific publication.
 You may use these information just for scientific and academic purposes.
 It would be highly appreciated to cite to the main article using [this `.bib` file](https://github.com/Foadsf/PneuAct_ICRA2018/blob/master/ref.bib).
 If you are interested to use these informational for commercial use please contact the authors(s) via [email](f.s.farimani@gmail.com).